Why Are Buildings In The Cyclades Painted Blue And White?

 Vanessa in Chora Mykonos

 Hi!
 I am Vanessa from Athens.
-I hope you have enjoyed this article on Cycladic architecture!
-Join my FB page and FB group for more tips about Greece.
+I hope you have enjoyed this article on Cycladic architecture.
+If you can read Greek, have a look at this article too.
+Follow me on my social media:

 6 thoughts on “Why Are Buildings In The Cyclades Painted Blue And White?”